SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 It can be done **manually**, it can be done by **QA**, the **marketing director** or **all together**.

-Anyone can find a bug, even the end user, but it is best for it to be found by the team.
+Anyone can find a bug, even the end-user, but it is best for it to be found by the team.

 We check if the features are implemented correctly and if they do the work they are supposed to do.